Skip to content

 Purpose

-To display and edit javascript files.
-The editor supports Syntax Highlighting, Syntax Checking, Code Folding and Code Completion.
+Displays and edits JavaScript files.
+The editor supports Syntax Highlighting, Syntax Checking, Code Folding, and Code Completion.

 How to Open

-Use the Test Files View to open a javascript file.
-The javascript file will be opened in a Source Editor, in the Content View.
-The Edit Popup of the Main Menu will also be populated with text editor-specific options.
+Use the Test Files View to open a JavaScript file.
+The JavaScript file opens in a Source Editor within the Content View.
+The Main Menu's Edit Popup is also populated with text editor-specific options.

 OnTextSaved.cmd

-This feature enables post-processing of the saved text files.
-This may be achieved by defining a file OnTextSaved.cmd.
+This feature enables post-processing of saved text files.
+This is achieved by defining an OnTextSaved.cmd file.

-This file may be stored either common folder:
+This file may be stored in one of two locations:

 c:\Users\Public\Documents\Rapise\OnTextSaved.cmd

-Or in the root of current test framework.
+Or in the root of the current test framework.

-You may find an example of configured OnTextSaved.cmd used to beautify a JavaScript file.
+You can find an example of a configured OnTextSaved.cmd file that beautifies a JavaScript file.

-If .cmd modifies the file, Rapise editor would immediately reload it.
+If the .cmd file modifies the text file, the Rapise editor immediately reloads it.

-If .cmd produces any output, it would be reflected in the Rapise output view.
+If the .cmd file produces any output, it is reflected in the Rapise output view.

-If .cmd file produces any errors, these are reflected in the warnings view.
+If the .cmd file produces any errors, these are reflected in the warnings view.

-You may find real live example of OnTextSaved.cmd at https://github.com/Inflectra/rapise-powerpack/tree/master/JSBeautify.
+You can find a real-world example of the OnTextSaved.cmd file at https://github.com/Inflectra/rapise-powerpack/tree/master/JSBeautify.

 if "%SHIFT_PRESSED%"=="yes" (